Rajarshi-Baral/Diabetes-Prediction-ML/readme.md

     streamlit run app.py
 ```

-📋 Features:
+### 📋 Features:

-User-friendly form for medical input
+- Intuitive input form for medical attributes

-Displays result: Diabetic or Not Diabetic
+- Displays result: Diabetic or Not Diabetic

-Logs user input and prediction to dataset/model_testing.csv
+- Logs user input and prediction to dataset/model_testing.csv

-Shows last 5 predictions inside the app
+- Shows last 5 predictions inside the app

-🌍 Deployment (Render / Streamlit Cloud)
+### 🌍 Deployment (Render / Streamlit Cloud):

-The app includes a Procfile for deployment on Render.
+- The app includes a Procfile for deployment on Render.

-Make sure both app.py and Procfile are inside the code/ folder.
+- Make sure both app.py and Procfile are inside the code/ folder.

-Ensure requirements.txt is in the root directory for build configuration.
+- Ensure requirements.txt is in the root directory for build configuration.